mobify/iterstuff/README.md

 Note how this uses a call to `batchiter.next()` to cause `StopIteration` to be raised when the source iterable is exhausted.
 Because this consumes an element, `itertools.chain` needs to be used to 'push' that element back onto the head of the chunk.
-Using a Lookahead allows us to spot the end of the iterable and avoid having to do this.
+Using a Lookahead allows us to peek at the next element of the iterable and avoid the push.
 Here's how `iterstuff.batch` works:

     def batch(iterable, size):
         # Wrap an enumeration of the iterable in a Lookahead so that it